OrchardLANL/DifferentiableBackwardEuler.jl/README.md

 License
 -------

-ThreeQ is provided under a BSD style license.
+DifferentiableBackwardEuler is provided under a BSD style license.
 See LICENSE.md file for the full text.

 This package is part of the Orchard suite, known internally as C20086 Orchard.